Uttara Kannada: Culture

-The literary field is represented by Karki Venkataramanasastri Suri, GR Pandeshwar, Gaurisha Kaikini, Yashwant Chittala, B.H.
-Sridhara, Shantinath Desai, Surankamundi, Arvind Nadakarni, CP Gangawkar, Krishnananda Kamath, PC Bhatt, Sundara Nadakarni, VG Bhatta, Dinakara Desai, VG Shahnag, Sham..
-Krishna Raya, Gangadhar Chitta, GG Hegde, GS Bhatta, Jayantha Kaikini, Niranjana Vanalli, Rajeeva Ajjibala, Vishnu Naik, Shantaram Nayak Hichakada, Ramakrishna Gundi have been enriched.
-Many new poets and authors are promising.
-Newspapers in this district include Havayaka Subodha (1885), Karvara Chandrika (1885), Children's Newspaper Hitopadesh (1888), Saraswati (1900) and Vinodini (1904).
-First published in 1919 by Kumata from Kanada Dhurina (1922) and Nandini (1925) by Gokarna.
-Surrender Message (1931), Navachethana (1941), Device (1949) were published from Honnavar.
-Malayawani (1955) Annual Newspaper.
-In 1956, Bhama Masa was published by Shirazi.
-In 1957, Sirisena was...

 Cuisine

 Uttara Kannada is famous for a variety of seafood delicacies.
 Fish curry and rice is the staple diet of the locals.
 Cashews and coconut are also extensively used.

 The staple diet includes a portion of steamed rice with a vegetable and/or seafood accompaniment.
 Seafood is immensely popular due to its ease of availability, and is prepared with a lot of local spices.
 Tea is the most popular beverage and is sometimes supplemented with cardamom or mint to give a distinct flavour.